DaveSkender/Stock.Indicators/indicators/Adx/README.md

 ### Minimum history requirements

 You must supply at least `2×N+100` periods of `history` to allow for smoothing convergence.
-We generally recommend you use at least `N+250` data points prior to the intended usage date for greater precision.
+We generally recommend you use at least `2×N+250` data points prior to the intended usage date for better precision.

 ## Response